 If you're providing an academic sample, you can extract a segment from a longer paper if your sample is self-contained and understandable on its own.
 If you do this, then label your excerpt something like, "Introduction and Conclusion from a 30-page Thesis entitled The Evolution of Gender Roles in Post Industrial America."

 Generally, directions for how to submit a writing sample are included in the job posting or provided by the employer.
 You may be asked either to email your writing sample with your resume and cover letter or to upload it to an online portal along with your other application materials.

 Bring a Writing Sample to an Interview

 If you're asked to bring a writing sample to an interview, print several copies.
-This way you'll have enough for whomever you might meet with.
+This way, you'll have enough for whomever you might meet with.
 The easiest way to bring them is in a portfolio along with extra copies of your resume and a list of references.
 If the interview is remote, email your writing sample to the hiring manager in advance.

 When applying for jobs where writing is involved, be proactive.
 Even if an employer hasn't requested a sample, you can bring one to the interview or post samples on their website.